 TakeRoot helped Queens Neighborhoods United (QNU) stop a proposed rezoning in Elmhurst that would have allowed a 13-story development on top of a Target department store; after resistance from QNU and local residents, Council Member Francisco Moya withdrew his support for the project, and the developer subsequently withdrew the application.
 Likewise, the owner of Lenox Terrace withdrew its application to rezone to add buildings to the Harlem super block campus in response to resident organizing before and during ULURP.

 TakeRoot also supports organizing in response to developer-initiated applications by filing actions to enforce land use law.
-Here are some of our current cases:
+Here are some examples:

 - TUFF-LES, GOLES, CAAAV, LEOTA & LaGuardia Tenants v.
 NYC City Planning Commission, L+M Development, Starrett Corporation & JDS – Enforcing the Two Bridges Large Scale Residential Development (LSRD) Area Site Plan